Jesper0101/vto_project/README.md

 > **Note:** When using this repository, make sure to update the paths in `config.yaml` to match your local directory structure.
 The example below uses relative paths which are recommended for portability.

 ### `config.yaml`

-This file contains the main configuration parameters for the model and training process:
+This file contains the main configuration parameters for the model, training and detection system:

 ```yaml
 paths: